apache/rocketmq-operator/README.md

 ...
 ```

-If you choose ```EmptyDir```, you don't need to do special preparation steps for data persistence.
+If you choose ```EmptyDir```, you don't need to do extra preparation steps for data persistence.
 But the data storage life is the same with the pod's life, if the pod is deleted you may lost the data.

 If you choose other storage modes, please refer to the following instructions to prepare the data persistence.